 Long Term Value Value & Strategy

 The Company’s business model is designed to promote long-term value for all stakeholders.
-It is explained in detail on pages 10-17 of the 2017 annual report and accounts, which can be found here.
+It is explained in detail here.

 The Company actively engages in dialogue with shareholders.
 The Chief Executive Officer and Chief Financial Officer regularly meet with institutional shareholders and analysts, including after the announcement of full-year and half-year results, and are responsible for ensuring that their expectations are understood by the Board.
 The AGM also provides an opportunity for all shareholders to engage and to ask questions of the Board.

 The Board considers the interests of shareholders and all relevant stakeholders in line with section 172 of the Companies Act 2006.
 The Company focuses on building strong and sustainable relationships with a range of different stakeholders in order to support the long-term success of the Company.

 For customers, we regularly engage through customer events such as our flagship Blue Prism World event, held last year in London and New York, with touring events held in Tokyo, Sydney and San Francisco.
 We also run a series of smaller user groups around the world to share information with our customers and obtain their feedback on the strategic direction of the product.
 For our partners, we hold regular dedicated events such as the Partner Forum and Partner Executive Council, at which we share information about our product and solicit feedback and market intelligence.

 For employees we create a motivational and supportive work environment to promote high performance and low turnover.
 Regular employee engagement events are held through live webinar due to the geographically dispersed nature of the Company’s workforce, and the CEO and members of the executive team regularly hold local employee “town hall” meetings when visiting the global offices.
 All employees share in the creation of long-term shareholder value through participation in the employee share plan.